AliGalal2005/xTextHandler/README.md

 1. Install Xcode 8
 2. Build & Run
 3. Choose Xcode to debug
+4. Select text you want
+5. Find extension in Editor menu
+6. You can set a shortcut for each extension

 # Tips
 Xcode 8 Beta is completely unstable now, you may see nothing after you build this project